 The Public Interest Law Scholars (PILS) program provides financial, professional and academic support to law students dedicated to practicing law in the public interest.
 In addition to partial tuition scholarships, the program offers summer stipends through the Office of Public Interest and Community Service (OPICS).
 Scholars are matched with faculty advisors and attorney mentors who practice in their field of interest.
 This competitive program selects eight Public Interest Law Scholars from each class of admitted students.

-The Transfer Student Peer Mentor Program provides new J.D. transfer students with upperclass mentors, most of whom transferred to Georgetown Law in a previous year.
-Peer Mentors assist incoming J.D. transfer students as they make the transition to Georgetown Law and help them navigate and make the most of the many opportunities available at the Law Center.
-The program is intended to foster community and camaraderie among transfer students and throughout the Law Center.
+The Transfer Student Peer Mentor Program provides additional support and resources for new J.D. transfer students.
+Transfer Student Peer Mentors are third or fourth-year J.D. students who have transferred to Georgetown Law in a previous year and assist incoming transfer students as they make the transition to Georgetown Law.
+The program is intended to help incoming J.D. transfer students make the most of the many opportunities available at the Law Center while simultaneously fostering community and camaraderie among transfer students as well as throughout the Law Center.